DevelopIntelligenceBoulder/microbloglite-capstone-starter/README.md

 # Preview

 ### Login
- - Allows users to login using a real username and password created on the register page [Login Page]()
+ - Allows users to login using a real username and password created on the register page.
+[Login Page]()

 ### Register Page
-    - Allows users to register for an account
+- Allows users to register for an account.
-    - Checks to see if users use the minimum amount of characters
+- Checks to see if users use the minimum amount of characters.
-    - Checks to see if password and confirmed password are exactly the same [Register Page]()
+- Checks to see if password and confirmed password are exactly the same.
+[Register Page]()

 ### Post Page
+- Allows users to see post and like them.
 [Post Page]()

 ### Profile View Page
+- Allows you to create a post.
+- Allows you to logout.
 [Profile View Page]()